Paul Cézanne, The Basket of Apples

 But that is not all that is wrong.
 The table seems to be too steeply tipped at the left, so much so that the fruit is in danger of rolling off it.
 The bottle looks tipsy and the cookies are very odd indeed.
 The cookies stacked below the top layer seem as if they are viewed from the side, but at the same moment, the two on top seem to pop upward as if we were looking down at them.
 This is an important key to understanding the questions that we’ve raised about Cézanne’s pictures so far.

-Like Edouard Manet, from whom he borrowed so much, Cézanne was prompted to rethink the value of the various illusionistic techniques that he had inherited from the masters of the Renaissance and Baroque eras.
+Like Édouard Manet, from whom he borrowed so much, Cézanne was prompted to rethink the value of the various illusionistic techniques that he had inherited from the masters of the Renaissance and Baroque eras.
 This was due in part to the growing impact of photography and its transformation of modern representation.
-While Degas and Monet borrowed from the camera the fragmenting of time, Cézanne saw this mechanized segmentation of time as artificial and at odds with the perception of the human eye.
+While Edgar Degas and Claude Monet borrowed from the camera the fragmenting of time, Cézanne saw this mechanized segmentation of time as artificial and at odds with the perception of the human eye.
 By Cézanne’s era, the camera did shatter time into fragments as do non-digital cameras that can be set so that the shutter is open to light for only 1/1000 of a second.

 Sight and memory

 Cézanne pushed this distinction between the vision of the camera and of human vision.
 He reasoned that the same issues applied to the illusionism of the old masters, of Raphael, Leonardo, Caravaggio, etc. For instance, think about how linear perspective works.
-Since the Early Renaissance, constructing the illusion of space required that the artist remain frozen in a single point in space in order maintain consistent recession among all receding orthogonals.
+Since the Early Renaissance, constructing the illusion of space required that the artist remain frozen in a single point in space in order to maintain consistent recession among all receding orthogonals.
 This frozen vantage point belongs to both the artist and then the viewer.
 But is it a full description of the the experience of human sight?
 Cézanne’s still life suggests that it is not.

 If a Renaissance painter set out to render Cézanne’s still life objects (not that they would, mind you), that artist would have placed himself in a specific point before the table and taken great pains to render the collection of tabletop objects only from that original perspective.
 Every orthogonal line would remain consistent (and straight).
 But this is clearly not what Cézanne had in mind.
 His perspective seems jumbled.
 When we first look carefully, it may appear as if he was simply unable to draw, but if you spend more time, it may occur to you that Cézanne is, in fact, drawing carefully, although according to a new set of rules.

-Detail, Paul Cézanne, The Basket of Apples, c.
+Edge of table seen in multiple perspectives (detail), Paul Cézanne, The Basket of Apples, c.
 1893, oil on canvas, 65 x 80 cm (Art Institute of Chicago)

-Detail, Paul Cézanne, The Basket of Apples, c.
+Edge of table seen in multiple perspectives (detail), Paul Cézanne, The Basket of Apples, c.
 1893, oil on canvas, 65 x 80 cm (Art Institute of Chicago)

 Purposeful destruction

 So very tentatively, Cézanne began the purposeful destruction of the unified image.
 Look again at the cookies, or whatever they are, stacked upon the plate in the upper right.
-Is it possible that the gentle disagreements that we noted result from the representation of two slightly different view points?
+Is it possible that the gentle disagreements that we noted result from the representation of two slightly different viewpoints?
 These are not large ruptures, but rather, they suggest careful and tentative discovery.
 It is as if Cézanne had simply depicted the bottom cookies as he looked across at them and then as he looked more slightly down at the top cookies after shifting his weight to his forward leg.
 Furthermore, I’m not sure that he was all that proud of these breaks that allow for more than a single perspective.
 Look, for instance, at the points where the table must break to express these multiple perspectives and you will notice that they are each hidden from view.
 Nevertheless, in doing this, Cézanne changed the direction of painting.

-Cite this page as: Dr. Beth Harris and Dr. Steven Zucker, "Paul Cézanne, The Basket of Apples," in Smarthistory, August 9, 2015, accessed March 19, 2024, https://smarthistory.org/cezanne-the-basket-of-apples/.
+Cite this page as: Dr. Beth Harris and Dr. Steven Zucker, "Paul Cézanne, The Basket of Apples," in Smarthistory, August 9, 2015, accessed October 7, 2024, https://smarthistory.org/cezanne-the-basket-of-apples/.